JohnCoene/javascript-for-r/_book/4-12-shiny-complete.md

 As a quick reminder, the JavaScript should initialise the model and provide a handler for the message `ml5-classify` that was defined in the previous section.
 Nothing needs to change with regard to the initialisation of the model.
 However, there are two things to adapt in the message handler.
 First, the `id` of the image to classify is now dynamically defined and passed from the R server; the code should therefore read `document.getElementById(data)` (where data is passed from the server) instead of `document.getElementById('birds')` as was previously hard-coded in the application.

-Second, the application also had hardcoded the input id that was set with the results of the classification (`input$classification`) this will no longer work in a package: given the ability to classify multiple images the results of that classification should set different inputs so as not to overwrite one another.
-In the code below we therefore create a dynamic input using the id: `id` + `_classification`.
-Note that one can concatenate string in JavaScript using `+` while in R one would have to use the `paste0` function.
+Second, the application also had hardcoded the input id that was set with the results of the classification (`input$classification`).
+This will no longer work in a package: given the ability to classify multiple images the results of that classification should set different inputs so as not to overwrite one another.
+In the code below, we therefore create a dynamic input using the id: `id` + `_classification`.
+Note that one can concatenate string in JavaScript using `+`, while in R one would have to use the `paste0` function.

 Examples: